 Mistakes to Avoid When Freezing Baked Cookies

-So you’ve already baked all your cookies — such a smart move! — and now it’s time to stash them away for future cookie plates and last-minute desserts for friends.
+So you’ve already baked all your cookies — such a smart move! — and now it’s time to stash them away for future cookie plates and last-minute, easy desserts for friends.
 Here’s where you’ll find the tips on storage, decorating, and the recipes that work best for this method.

 5. Not freezing them individually on baking sheets first.